MagicMike38/EmployeeService/README.md

-# Swagger Sample App
+# Employee Service API(with Swagger)

-This is the pet store sample hosted at http://petstore.swagger.io!
+This service enables CRUD operation for Employee.

 ## Overview
-This is a java project to build a stand-alone server which implements the OpenAPI Spec.
-You can find out more about both the spec and the framework at http://swagger.io.
+This project runs on Jetty Server and uses MongoDB and Apache Kafka.

 ### To run (with Maven)
 To run the server, run this task: